keboola/connection-docs/templates/google-analytics4/google-analytics4.md

 **Important:** Make sure to follow all the steps very carefully to prevent the newly created flow from failing because of any user authorization problems.
 If you are struggling with this part, go to the section [Authorizing Data Destinations](/templates/google-analytics/#authorizing-data-destinations) below.

-Follow the steps one by one and authorize Google Analytics 4 data source and optionally Google Search Console data source.
+Follow the steps one by one and authorize the Google Analytics 4 data source and, optionally, the Google Search Console data source.
 If you want to upload the data to the database, choose one (or more) of the destinations and authorize it.

 {: .image-popup}
 ![Google Analytics 4 - Flow](/templates/google-analytics4/ga4-flow.png)